fbpx

 Equipment Information

-Indiana Railroad 65 was the first piece of equipment ever acquired by IRM, becoming the museum’s “mother car” when it was acquired for preservation in 1953.
-When it was built in 1931 it was among the most modern interurban cars in the world, a lightweight coach designed for high-speed operation across the Indiana Railroad interurban network.
+Indiana Railroad 65 was the first piece of equipment IRM ever acquired, becoming the museum’s “mother car” when the museum purchased it for preservation in 1953.
+When it was new in 1931 it was among the most modern interurban cars in the world, a lightweight coach designed for high-speed operation across the Indiana Railroad interurban network.
 Car 65 was one of the last interurban cars in use when IRR closed out operations in 1941.
-It has been completely restored to its appearance while in service in Indiana in the 1930s.
+Museum volunteers have completely restored car 65 to its appearance while in service in Indiana in the 1930s.

 COMPARE ME TO: Chicago North Shore & Milwaukee 757, a heavy interurban car built just a year earlier.
 The North Shore car, built to a basic design 15 years old, is much heavier than car 65 and requires a two-man crew, making it more expensive to operate.